quicwg/base-drafts/draft-ietf-quic-tls.md

   authenticating the initial value, so that peers can be sure that they haven't missed an initial message.

-In addition to denying endpoints messages, an attacker to generate packets that cause no state change in a recipient.
+In addition to causing valid packets to be dropped, an attacker to generate packets with an intent of causing the recipient to expend processing resources.
 See {{useless}} for a discussion of these risks.

 To avoid receiving TLS packets that contain no useful data, a TLS implementation MUST reject empty TLS handshake records and any record that is not permitted by